Indigenous health in Australia: Oral health

 Until the 1980s Aboriginal children were recognised as having better oral health than non-Aboriginal children.
 Today, average rates of tooth decay in Aboriginal children are twice as high as non-Aboriginal children.
 Between 1991 and 2001, the rate of tooth decay amongst Aboriginal children living in metropolitan areas fell, going against the increase in child tooth decay in remote areas.
 A study performed in 2001-2002 showed that Indigenous Australian patients showed a higher ratio of missing or decayed teeth than European patients, but a lower ratio of filled teeth.

 A 2003 study found that complete loss of all natural teeth was higher for Aboriginal people of all age groups (16.2%) compared to non-Aboriginal people (10.2%).
 In remote communities, those with diabetes were found to have over three times the number of missing teeth than those without diabetes.
 Type 2 diabetes has been related to poor oral health.

 Changes in the Australian Indigenous diet away from a traditional diet, which had originally contained high levels of protein and vitamins.
 High in fibre and sugar and low in saturated fats – to a diet high in sugar, saturated fats and refined carbohydrates has negatively affected the oral health of Indigenous Australians.

 A 1999 study found that the water in rural and remote areas of Australia is less likely to be fluoridated than metropolitan areas, reducing access for many Aboriginal communities to fluoridated water.
 Fluoridated water has been shown to prevent dental decay.

 Hearing loss

 Aboriginals experience a high level of conductive hearing loss largely due to the massive incidence of middle ear disease among the young in Aboriginal communities.
 Aboriginal children experience middle ear disease for two and a half years on average during childhood compared with three months for non indigenous children.
 If untreated it can leave a permanent legacy of hearing loss.
 The higher incidence of deafness in turn contributes to poor social, educational and emotional outcomes for the children concerned.
 Such children as they grow into adults are also more likely to experience employment difficulties and find themselves caught up in the criminal justice system.
 Research in 2012 revealed that nine out of ten Aboriginal prison inmates in the Northern Territory suffer from significant hearing loss.

+Andrew Butcher speculates that the lack of fricatives and the unusual segmental inventories of Australian languages may be due to the very high presence of otitis media ear infections and resulting hearing loss in their populations.
+People with hearing loss often have trouble distinguishing different vowels and hearing fricatives and voicing contrasts.
+Australian Aboriginal languages thus seem to show similarities to the speech of people with hearing loss, and avoid those sounds and distinctions which are difficult for people with early childhood hearing loss to perceive.
+At the same time, Australian languages make full use of those distinctions, namely place of articulation distinctions, which people with otitis media-caused hearing loss can perceive more easily.
+This hypothesis has been challenged on historical, comparative, statistical, and medical grounds.